dneelyep/Ideopoly/README.txt

 the player makes these moves, you can go straight to the next turn (click "Continue" again) or buy the property you're currently standing on.

-Rinse and repeat until all players are bankrupt.
+Rinse and repeat until all but one player is bankrupt.